silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/01_authentication.md

 are performing requests from an anonymous/external application you may need to authenticate before you can complete a request.

-[notice]
+> [!WARNING]
-Please note that when implementing GraphQL resources it is the developer's responsibility to ensure that permission checks are implemented wherever resources are accessed.
+> Please note that when implementing GraphQL resources it is the developer's
-[/notice]
+> responsibility to ensure that permission checks are implemented wherever
+> resources are accessed.

 ### Default authentication